-A study on body dissatisfaction amongst adolescents revealed that dissatisfaction rates are high within this group5.
+A study on body dissatisfaction among adolescents revealed high dissatisfaction rates within this group5.
 It also revealed it predominantly affects girls.
 We can associate this prevalence amongst the female population to heightened media portrayals of the ideal female body3.

-Without a positive outlook on self, many children, young adults, and adults experience low self-esteem.
-So, what are the building blocks to love one’s body?
+Many children, young adults, and adults experience low self-esteem without a positive outlook on self.
+So, what are the building blocks to loving one’s body?

 There are various tools and techniques available to challenge body stereotypes.
 These techniques are also relevant to help you cultivate a positive body image.
 Some of the ways to cultivate positive body image include:

-Related: Check out our compile of mental health and diversity quotes to further inspire acceptance and wellbeing.
-You might also like our list of self-care ideas for simple practical steps to give yourself a little me-time.
+Related: Check out our compilation of mental health quotes and diversity quotes to further inspire acceptance and well-being.
+You might also like our list of self-care ideas for simple, practical steps to give yourself a little me-time.

 The music industry holds power.
 Music offers a pathway to help people elevate their moods.
-Based on what you listen to, a particular song can affect the way you think and feel.
-Two prominent reasons people listen to music are for activating a positive mood and establishing a sense of companionship6.
+Based on what you listen to, a particular song can additionally affect the way you think and feel.
+Two prominent reasons people listen to music are to activate a positive mood and to establish a sense of companionship.

 Melanie Martinez uses an interesting approach to address society’s focus on women’s looks in this song.
 Melanie addresses the insecurities women face and the desire to fix themselves by using Mrs. Potato Head as a metaphor.

 Mrs. Potato Head is a plastic toy that children can attach plastic parts to decorate her face and body.
-In the same vein, society picks on women’s insecurities, thereby leading to widespread uptake of cosmetic enhancements and surgeries.
+Similarly, society picks on women’s insecurities, leading to the widespread uptake of cosmetic enhancements and surgeries.

 Apart from the prevalence of plastic surgeries, Melanie also uses the song to address the dangers of such surgeries.
-Through the song’s lyrics, she seeks to help women recognize that they’re beautiful without needing surgery.
+Moreover, through the song’s lyrics, she seeks to help women recognize that they’re beautiful without needing surgery.